 The measurement is frequency-weighted according to the "A" curve.
 B and C curves also exist.

-The reference level is usually 20 micropascals, the level of the faintest sound that can be heard.
+The reference level is usually 20 micropascals, the level of the faintest sound humans can be hear.